 Fortunately, you have cards up your sleeve yourself.
 For anything

-you need or want to address henceforth, always, always factor the passage of time
+you want or need to address, you can always, always factor the passage of time

-What all of us would do well to remember is that time, once spent, never returns.
-When it's gone, it is gone for good whatever your age and however good or bad your memories of that time.
+What we all would do well to remember is that time, once spent, never returns.
+When it's gone, it is gone for good whatever your age and however you may have spent that time.
 So, beat the Big Clock at its own game by getting started now, even if you'd rather wait for the "ducks" to line up just right.
-Forget tapping your foot, and just start with whatever duck is at hand.
+Forget about scanning the skies and tapping your foot; start with a duck you've already got!

 However, while staying mindful of the clock, also don't give it more power than it merits.
 If you want or need to do something, even if it involves a significant transition, don't slip into the "not enough time" or "too late" boxes unless you're ABSOLUTELY sure that either of those draggers is genuinely true for you.

-But enough about Life's hard stuff: you can handle whatever thrusts itself upon you when/if it happens.
+But enough about Life's hard stuff: you can handle whatever thrusts itself into your life when/if it happens.
 Right now, you and your duck could be working on things you choose Yourself.
 Why not seize your moment while it's right in front of you, and stick it to the Big Clock at the same time?
 Just do it, kid!